 Next to the geographical limitations, there is also a daytime limitation.
 In the Netherlands, you are not allowed to fly outside Uniform Daytime Period (UDP).
 This means that you are only allowed to fly between 15 minutes before sunrise until 15 minutes after sunset.

-- 250 grams – 500 grams: you need to register and need an A1/A3 flying license
+- 250 grams – 500 grams: you need to register and need an A1/A3 flying licence

 Important: a toy drone is designed for children up to 14 years old; usually, the packaging indicates this.
-With a toy drone, you do not need to register and you do not need a flying license.
+With a toy drone, you do not need to register and you do not need a flying licence.

 Please be aware of general EU limitations applicable to the class of your operation.
 You can visit the EASA OPEN category rules for more information.